martpet/trip-pictures-ui/README.md

 # Trip Pictures

+(work in progress)

 A photo sharing app.
-Work in progress.

 ## How to run